geostyler/geostyler-legend/README.md

       renderer.render(someElement);
 ```

+The `styles` property can contain a list of geostyler style objects that
+each correspond to one legend rendered.

 There are currently three modes.
 If constructed as above, the renderer will
 render multiple columns if needed, with a maximum width and height as specified.
 The columns will break on any legend element.